Hu1Lcode/DiCoW/README.md

 ### Modes

-1. **Microphone**: Use your device’s microphone for live transcription.
+1. **Microphone**: Use your device's microphone for live transcription.
 2. **Audio File Upload**: Upload pre-recorded audio files for diarization-conditioned transcription.
+3. **Folder Batch Processing**: Process multiple WAV files from command line for automated workflows.

 ## Contributing
 We welcome contributions!
 If you’d like to add features or improve the app, please open an issue or submit a pull request.